 - Egging a house

-A charge of vandalism can result from defacing, destroying, or damaging property that does not belong to you, and the law can be interpreted very loosely.
-For this reason, it is best to have a knowledgeable property crimes lawyer in Los Angeles from Simmrin Law Group on your side who can challenge the charge on numerous grounds.
+A charge of vandalism can result from defacing, destroying, or damaging property that does not belong to you.
+It is wise to have a defense attorney from Simmrin Law Group on your side to challenge the charge.

-Unfortunately, penalties for property crimes in Los Angeles can be very harsh depending on your charge.
-On top of the fines, jail time, and a suspended license, your charge will stay on your criminal record if you’re not able to get it dismissed.
+Penalties for crimes like arson, trespassing, and theft can be harsh.
+On top of fines, restitution payments, jail time, loss of professional licensure, and a possible suspended license, your charge may stay on your criminal record if you can’t get it dismissed.

 Burglary Penalties

 Felony burglary and petty theft come with different penalties in California.
-While the petty theft version of burglary may lead to a maximum of one year in county jail, felony burglary can involve up to 6 years in prison as well as convicted felon status, up to $10,000 in fines, and a strike toward the “three-strikes” law.
+While the petty theft version of burglary may lead to a maximum of one year in county jail, felony burglary can lead to up to 6 years in prison, convicted felon status, up to $10,000 in fines, and a strike towards California’s “three-strike” law.

 Vandalism Penalties

-Being convicted of vandalism is not ideal, as it can result in the following penalties:
+Being convicted of vandalism is not ideal, as it can result in the penalties of:

 - Minimum: Up to $1,000 fine and community service